 Pets & Service Animals

 Pets, even well behaved ones, are NOT allowed entrance to the farm.
 This is for the safety of our visitors as well as their pet.
-Service animals are welcome, but service credentials may be requested.
+Trained service animals (different from emotional support animals) are welcome, but service credentials may be requested.
 All service animals must be cleaned up after, remain under control, and refrain from disturbing our guests, employees, or farm animals.

 We have plenty of parking and bus parking available for groups.